katemayo/js-dc-8/02-data_and_operators/readme.md

 ---
 <a name="codealong2"></a>
-## letiables and Keywords (15 min)
+## variables and Keywords (15 min)

-letiables are used to store data types in a computer’s memory, so that they can be referenced later.
+variables are used to store data types in a computer’s memory, so that they can be referenced later.

 #### Part 1: Always Use Let or Const!

-We declare new letiables in JavaScript using the [`let`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) keyword.
+We declare new variables in JavaScript using the [`let`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) keyword.

 If you declare a letiable without assigning a value to it, its type will be `undefined.`s